max-rozzhalovets/maasiimka/README.md

-## Hey!
+## Hey! 👋
 My name is Max.
-I am a beginner front end developer.
+I am a beginner front end developer from 🇺🇦.

 I study at Taras Shevchenko National University at the Faculty of Informatics and Cybernetics.
 I am interested in web development and want to connect my life with it.
 Have got a passion for JS and React.